 Let me get this straight: you want readers to find you, but you don’t want to interact with them.
 You just want to write.

 You want a traditional contract because you think everything will be done for you (not) — I have traditionally published clients right now who hire me to do their social media because their publishing company doesn’t do any of it.
-I have a traditional contract myself and guess who does almost all of the marketing?
+I had a traditional contract myself and guess who did almost all of the marketing?